HorizenOfficial/evm-documentation/docs/new_horizen/05-smart_contract/02-smart_contract_functionality.md

 ## Overview

-Have a new Smart Contract deployed on Ethereum where an authorized NH entity publishes the proof verification result.
-This smart contract:
+The New Horizen Smart Contract is deployed on Ethereum, where it receives an attestation from the New Horizen authorized relayer.

-- Inherits from AccessControl.
+## Storage Variables

-- Keeps the attestations as storage variables.
+The New Horizen Smart Contract keeps the attestations as storage variables:

 ```
 mapping(uint256 => bytes32) public proofsAttestations;
 ```

-- Has a method to submit new attestations.
+## Methods

+### Submit Attestation Method
 ```
 function submitAttestation(
    uint256 _attestationId,